paulschick/meteorite-tracker/notes/angular-material/03-Sidenav.md

 1. Add Output property `toggleSidenav` as new EventEmitter

 ***IMPORTANT*** this wouldn't initially compile because vs code with smart import, imported EventEmitter from 'Events' instead of @angular/core, where it is supposed to come from.

+- Added styling in comment to hide the button
+- I always want the toggle button to be there
+- Added additional styling to the toggle, as well as mat-icon within that class

+Now, I am going to use a card to display the text "Astronomy Picture of the Day"

+Component: apd.component.ts

+Todos:

+1. Create apd template, move html to there
+2. Add the markup for the card as well as any SASS